Way Bandy: Legacy

 Way Bandy has been cited as one of the first well known makeup artists.
 Hairstylist and friend Maury Hobson noted that before Bandy began his career, models applied their own makeup for photo shoots.
 Hobson stated, "He put make-up artists into another category. [...]
 He defined the career."
-Sandy Linter, a makeup artist who began her career in the early 1970s and worked with Bandy, said of him, "His technique was flawless.
-He did that signature Way Bandy make-up: precise and clean."
 Bandy's signature techniques influenced a generation of makeup artists including Kevyn Aucoin who cited Bandy as his personal hero.

+Bandy is commemorated in the AIDS Quilt.